fido-alliance/conformance-test-tools-resources/docs/FIDO2/Automation.md

 ## Automation API
 All automation requests listed below are sent to the `http://localhost:3000`.
-> Note: The API is designed with expectation that replies are sent AFTER the requested operation (e.g. power cycle, user presence) has been concluded.
+> Note: The API is designed with expectation that replies to the automation requests are sent AFTER the requested operation (e.g. power cycle, user presence) has been concluded.

 <br>